ibm-cloud-docs/devsecops/devsecops-ci-pipeline.md

 These scripts are run on all of the app repos that the pipeline is aware of.
 To add repos to these scans, use the [`pipelinectl`](/docs/devsecops?topic=devsecops-devsecops-pipelinectl) interface that is provided in your setup stage.

 For more information about the expected output from user script stages, see [Custom scripts](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-custom-customize).

+**Note**: CI pipelines are not triggered on tags because they do not support features such as `branch protection checks` or `peer review check`.
+If you choose to run a CI pipeline on tags, ensure to disable the `peer-review-compliance` and `branch-protection-check` properties by setting it to `0`.
+However, be aware that in this case, evidence collection will not occur for these.

 ## Build
 {: #devsecops-ci-pipeline-build}